picklednewtons/OMGNetstatic/content/about.md

 toc: false
 ---

-Just a pleb trying to help fellow plebs
+Site maintained by the OMG community to help fellow plebs get up to date on the OMG Network basics.